Capital Wine School

 School Accreditation

-The Capital Wine School is not accredited with the District of Columbia Board of Education, which is a common problem with WSET-affiliated schools, which only offer trade qualifications.
+The Capital Wine School is not accredited with the District of Columbia Board of Education, which is a common issue with WSET-affiliated schools, as WSET awards trade qualifications rather than academic credentials.

 Jay Youmans, Master of Wine

-Youmans commands respect within the D.C. wine community, with nearly three decades in the wine industry.
-His projects, a pattern stretching from Rock Creek Wine Merchants through the representation of Bogle Vineyards, speak volumes of his great commitment to the wine industry.
-As Washington’s first Master of Wine, Youmans imparts an unparalleled depth of knowledge to his teaching-even of complex topics.
+Youmans commands respect within the D.C. wine community, with nearly three decades in the industry.
+His work spans Rock Creek Wine Merchants and the representation of Bogle Vineyards, reflecting a broad commitment to the trade.
+As Washington’s first Master of Wine, Youmans brings considerable depth of knowledge to his teaching, even on complex topics.

 The Governor’s Cup

-Youmans took over the Governor’s Cup in 2012 and has repositioned it from a local event to one of the most respected national competitions since then.
-What was initially created in 1982 has, over time, grown both in stature and influence to put the cream of Virginia’s wineries into the spotlight while at the same time underlining the CWS influence within American wine appreciation.
+Youmans took over the Governor’s Cup in 2012 and has repositioned it from a regional event into one of the more prominent Virginia wine competitions nationally.
+What was initially created in 1982 has grown in stature over time, putting the cream of Virginia’s wineries into the spotlight.

-Students who have attended classes report that the CWS experience is unique, with classes conducted in a room where music from the next-door dance studio fills the air.
-A small minority of students say the quality of classes has decreased over the years, and some also say the teachers promote brands they are affiliated with.
-However, the majority of students say they love the classes here.
+Students who have attended classes report that the CWS experience is distinctive, with classes held in a room where music from the adjacent dance studio occasionally filters in.
+A minority of students say the quality of instruction has declined in recent years, and some note that instructors occasionally promote brands with which they have affiliations.
+The majority of students, however, report positive experiences.

 Commitment to Diversity and Inclusion